timonoko/Parkside-Caliper-Interface/README.md

 Protocol is little different, bits are grouped in fives, with longer pause betweeen.

-You can connect ESP8266 directly, you dont need even battery, because 3V battery.
+You can connect ESP8266 directly, you dont need even battery, because 3V battery already in caliper.

 <img src=pic_37_2.jpg>
 <img src=iik.jpg>